Easy credit no more: how shocks from Australian banks' inquiry may squeeze a nation

 SYDNEY (Reuters) - Australia’s biggest banks are imposing stricter lending conditions on borrowers as damaging disclosures at an inquiry into financial-sector misconduct prompt fears the economy will be the victim of a new era of subdued credit growth.

-Australia and New Zealand Banking Group (ANZ.AX) last week said that in the wake of the Royal Commission, which has uncovered wide-spread examples of careless and at times fraudulent lending practices, it would likely be harder for customers to borrow money.
+Australia and New Zealand Banking Group last week said that in the wake of the Royal Commission, which has uncovered wide-spread examples of careless and at times fraudulent lending practices, it would likely be harder for customers to borrow money.

-And National Australia Bank (NAB.AX) said net interest margins on its all-important mortgage book were falling; while Westpac Banking Corp (WBC.AX) told Reuters it had recently increased scrutiny of borrowers’ living expenses, including asking them to disclose such items as gym memberships and pet insurance, when making loan assessments.
+And National Australia Bank said net interest margins on its all-important mortgage book were falling; while Westpac Banking Corp told Reuters it had recently increased scrutiny of borrowers’ living expenses, including asking them to disclose such items as gym memberships and pet insurance, when making loan assessments.

 The inquiry has come at a time when there was already a push for increased controls on lending and new capital requirements.
 Those had helped spark a wave of divestments of cash-intensive wealth management, insurance and financial planning arms.